'Stop f-ing selling!!!' WallStreetBets Redditors go ballistic over GameStop's sinking share price - KESQ

 The day traders chatting on Reddit who have propped up GameStop with their buying frenzy have inflicted serious pain on the hedge funds holding short positions in the company and betting the stock price would go down.

-GameStop has fallen more than 80% so far this week, but year-to-date it is still up more than 200%.
+GameStop has fallen nearly 84% so far this week, although it is up almost 184% year-to-date.

-Last week, the short squeeze forced hedge fund Melvin Capital to secure a more than $2 billion bailout to make ends meet, for example.
+Last week, the short squeeze forced hedge fund Melvin Capital to secure a more than $2 billion bailout from hedge fund Citadel to make ends meet.
+Making matters more confusing, Chicago-based Citadel Securities, a different entity owned by the same billionaire, Ken Griffin, is under scrutiny over its relationship with trading platform Robinhood that is popular with retail investors.

+“Never forget that you were robbed by Citadel.
+They are, and will never be, your friend or a part of a healthy or just financial system,” wrote a Reddit user.

+Robinhood briefly placed restrictions on trades in GameStop last week.
+Both Citadel the hedge fund and Citadel Securities have denied any role in this decision.

 Professional investors are also keeping tabs on Reddit: Thinknum Alternative Data provides clients with real-time data on stocks being talked up on Reddit to avoid another short squeeze-ageddon.